 Prospects for teaching work in Hungary are quite good although just being a native English speaker doesn’t command the same status as it once did.
 These days, most schools want to see some sort of proof that you can actually teach.
 A TEFL certificate or previous teaching experience is usually a prerequisite, but not always necessary.
 Lower paying work can usually be found for those without any experience or qualifications, especially in the smaller cities and towns.

 There are also a number of private language schools throughout the country that offer part-time work and it’s common for them to offer some of the most attractive hourly rates available – anything between US$3 to $12.
 Average monthly salaries are around US$900 to $1000 for a 20/25 hour working week.
 This kind of salary is easily enough to live on in Hungary with the biggest overhead being apartment rental – you can expect to pay out nearly half your salary in rent.
 But if you are trying to save money, there are lots of opportunities to share.
 A comfortable, modest lifestyle can be maintained, but realistically, little savings can be made unless you are very frugal with your earnings.

-Because schools do not advertise openly for teachers, probably the best way to find work is while you’re actually in the country.
-Calling or emailing or visiting the school directly with a copy of your CV is advisable.
-However, occasionally local newspapers or events magazines can be a good source for contacts, so always check them out too.
+Because schools do not advertise openly for teachers, the best way to find work is while you’re in the country.
+Calling, emailing, or visiting schools directly with a copy of your CV is advisable.
+However, occasionally local newspapers or events magazines can be a good source for contacts, so make sure you check them out too!

 Another very distinctive Hungarian feature is its decorative arts and crafts.
 Hungarian folk art incorporates Renaissance and Baroque elements into both its ceramics and textiles.
 The result is a truly unique and stunning display of traditional handicraft that appears throughout the country.
 And, luckily for us, most of it is ridiculously cheap to buy.